jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 * [Hackers gotta eat.
 Building a Company Around an Open Source Project][hackerseat]

 Cool talk from our inspiring Kohsuke Kawaguchi about how to build a business around an open software project: Jenkins.
-He talked about all the different profitable steps Cloud Bees followed until became what it is nowadays.
-And lucky me, I managed to grab a brand new Jenkins X T-shirt!
+He talked about all the different profitable steps Cloud Bees has followed until it became what it is nowadays.
+Besides, I managed to grab a brand new Jenkins X T-shirt!

 * [To the future with Grav CMS][toolthedocs]

-I guess the main idea I took from this presentation was we are not far from what other people do with docs: treat them as code.
-Apply same principles (verify, test, deploy) in an automated way, in that way not only corp owners but devs will enjoy keeping up to date documentation.
+I guess the main takeaway from this presentation was we are not far from what other people do with docs at System73: treat them as you will treat code.
+Apply same agile principles (verify, build, deploy) in an automated fashion way.
+In that way not only QA or managers but devs will join keeping doc up to date without too much hassle.

 * Brussels